 You may notice that conures can vary quite a bit in size as you research this specific variety of parrot.
 Conures can range in size from about 10 inches to 20 inches.
-They are easily identified by their long tail feathers and distinctive eye rings.
+They are easily identifiable by their long tail feathers and distinctive eye-rings.
 These beauties are native to South America.
-Wild conures can often be found in savannas, forests and palm groves throughout Brazil, Guyana, Paraguay, Venezuela, Argentina and Chile.
+Wild conures can often be found in savannas, forests and palm groves throughout Brazil, Guyana, Paraguay, Venezuela, Argentina, and Chile.
 This means that they are used to eating varied, rich diets full of natural berries and roughage.
-We’ll talk more about adapting a pet conure’s diet to satisfy some of those natural eating and foraging instincts you’re going to observe.
+We’ll talk more about adopting a pet conure’s diet to satisfy some of those natural eating and foraging instincts you’re going to observe.

-You may have heard that some parrots have a tendency to become attached to just one person.
+You may have heard that some parrots tend to become attached to just one person.
 This isn’t so with conures!
-A conure that is properly socialized can actually form bonds with multiple family members.
-In fact, a conure is a great choice as a family pet if you’re looking for a gentle, friendly bird with the ability to form bonds with both children and adults.
+A conure that is properly socialized can form bonds with multiple family members.
+A conure is a great choice as a family pet if you’re looking for a gentle, friendly bird with the ability to form bonds with both children and adults.
 Conures had their Hollywood moment in 1998 when a film called “Paulie” about a wisecracking bird debuted in theaters.
-The feathered character in the film was actually a blue-crowned conure that was voiced by Jay Mohr.
-There’s a pretty good chance that your own outgoing conure is going to become the star of your home!
+The feathered character in the film was a blue-crowned conure that was voiced by Jay Mohr.
+There’s a pretty good chance that your outgoing conure is going to become the star of your home!

 What should I consider before buying a conure?

 A conure is truly a companion.
 These jovial birds also happen to be quite intelligent.
 This high level of intelligence means that conures crave attention and interaction.
 It will be your job as a conure parent to provide stimulation.
 The effort is more than worth it when you consider that you’ll be rewarded with a petite parrot with tons of personality!